davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 values(uk_raster_BNG_ngb)[1:9]
 ```

-Note that for the cells in the top right and left, `projectRaster` has assigned an `NA` value.
-In the plot above, you can see that the centres of those red cells do not overlie the original grey grid.
+Note the `NA` in the cell values in the top right and left.
+In the plot above, you can see that the centres of those red cells do not overlie the original grey grid and `projectRaster` has assigned an `NA` value.
 If we plot the two outputs you can see the more abrupt changes when using nearest neighbour reprojection.

 ```{code-cell} R
 par(mfrow=c(1,2), mar=c(1,1,2,1))